Sachin737/Sachin737/README.md

 # 👋 Hi, I’m Sachin Mahawar....
 - 👀 I’m interested in Web Development and Competetive Programming.
-- 🌱 I’m currently learning Deep Learning and BlockChain.
+- 🌱 I’m currently learning BlockChain.
 - 💞️ I’m looking to collaborate on above skills!
 - 📫 How to reach me  b20129@students.iitmandi.ac.in.